-Redivider is shifting to a digital platform!
-That means, if you’re submitting to us now and your work is accepted, it will appear online, on our new site launching in the fall.
-Click here to read more about the transition!
+Redivider has shifted to a digital platform!
+That means, if you’re submitting to us now and your work is accepted, it will appear online, on our new site redividerjournal.com

 All submissions must go through Submittable.
-No mailed or emailed submissions, please!
-We welcome simultaneous submissions as long as you withdraw your piece via Submittable as soon as it gets accepted elsewhere.
+We do not accept mailed or emailed submissions.
+We welcome simultaneous submissions, as long as you withdraw your piece via Submittable as soon as it gets accepted elsewhere.
 For Fiction & Nonfiction, we consider up to 8,000 words, and for Poetry, we consider up to 5 poems, and 10 pages.

 For policies regarding our contest submissions, please visit our contest page or click on the contest categories below.